2+1d Compact Lifshitz Theory, Tensor Gauge Theory, and Fractons

 The rest of this paper is organized as follows.
 In Section \ref{sec:2dphi}, we study the modified Villain versions of the Laplacian and dipole models of \eqref{intro:cosine}.
+One of the main results here is the stark contrast between the scalings of their GSDs with the system size.
+While the GSD of the dipole model grows linearly in the system size, the GSD of the Laplacian model grows exponentially.
+This can be understood as a consequence of the distinct exotic global symmetries of the two models.
+These differences are summarized in Table \ref{tbl:2dphi}.
+Interestingly, the modified Villain version of the dipole model realizes the lineon-elasticity duality exactly on the lattice.

 In Section \ref{sec:2dA}, we discuss the modified Villain versions of the Laplacian gauge theory and the scalar charge (gauge) theory.
+Once again, these two theories differ in several global aspects.
+For example, while both theories have fracton defects, a dipole of fractons is mobile in the scalar charge theory, but it is immobile in the Laplacian gauge theory.
+This can also be understood as a consequence of the distinct exotic global (time-like) symmetries of the two theories.
+These differences are summarized in Table \ref{tbl:2dA}.
+It is interesting to note that the modified Villain version of the scalar charge theory realizes the fracton-elasticity duality exactly on the lattice.

-In Appendix \ref{app:2ddip}, we give more details on the global symmetries, symmetry operators, and charged operators of the dipole $\phi$-theory and the scalar charge theory.
-In Appendix \ref{app:poly}, we explore further properties of the the Laplacian lattice theories.
-We discuss the naturalness of the Laplacian $\phi$-theory, and the immobility of any finite set of defects in the Laplacian gauge theory on a square lattice.
+In Appendix \ref{app:2ddip}, we give more details about several aspects of the dipole $\phi$-theory and the scalar charge theory.
+These include the global symmetries, symmetry operators, charged operators, and defects in both theories.

+In Appendix \ref{app:poly}, we explore further properties of the the Laplacian theories on the square lattice.
+Specifically, we discuss the naturalness of the Laplacian $\phi$-theory, and the immobility of any finite set of defects in the Laplacian gauge theory on the square lattice.
-\textit{Notes added:} As we were finishing this paper, \cite{Ebisu:2022nln} appeared on the arXiv.
-It overlaps with some of the findings in our upcoming paper \cite{laplacianZN}.
-In particular, the stabilizer code \eqref{stabilizer} and the GSD formula on a general graph appear in \cite{Ebisu:2022nln}.
-In \cite{laplacianZN}, we will investigate this model also on a cubic lattice and derive \eqref{GSDtorus}.